Science and Computer Science

 Grades: 11-12

-This broadly accessible course will cover the biology and chemistry of food and cooking, from the flavor profiles of spices to the bacteria in cheese to the starch molecules in bread.
+This course will cover the biology and chemistry of food and cooking, from the fundamental molecules of food to the thickening of starch molecules in bread.
 Students will delve into the science behind why foods behave certain ways—what happens when you knead bread dough or how whipped cream turns into butter?
 This is not a cooking course; students will not be cooking from recipes, but rather from fundamental principles, and any eating of student products will be for the purposes of scientific observation.
 This course will be heavily lab-based and may require some cooking to be done outside of class.
 Prerequisite: Core 10

 Grades: 10-12

 Within the broad category of Newtonian Mechanics, this course picks up where Core 9 left off.
 With some review of prior content, this lab-based, problem-solving course will begin with a deeper exploration into kinematics, Newton’s laws (statics, dynamics, and linear momentum), and energy, work, and power.
 Depending on class interest the final unit(s) can cover circular motion, including rolling, torque, and angular momentum; gravitation, and/or waves.
 This course is intended for students interested in Physics or Engineering, and is accessible to all students comfortable with Algebra.
-Students will walk away with a deeper understanding and appreciation of the physical universe as well as with a solid foundation for university studies in Physics and Engineering.
-Prerequisite: Core 9; Calculus (Acc), permission of the department, and required for this Calculus-based class.
+Students will walk away with a deeper understanding and appreciation of the physical universe.
+Prerequisite: Core 9

 Physics 2: Waves